-A revised version of the PBE exchange functional, called revPBE, was proposed where the local Lieb-Oxford bound constraint is relaxed and the parameter $\kappa = 1.245$ is found instead by fitting to exchange-only total atomic energies for He and Ar, resulting in more accurate atomic total energies and molecular atomization energies~\cite{ZhaYan-PRL-98}.
-Another revised version of the PBE exchange functional, called RPBE, was also proposed to achieve a similar improvement, while still enforcing the local Lieb-Oxford bound, by changing the form of the enhancement factor to $F_\x^\text{RPBE}(s) = 1+\kappa (1-\exp(-\mu s^2/\kappa))$ with the same parameters as in the original PBE~\cite{HamHanNor-PRB-99}.
+A revised version of the PBE exchange functional, called revPBE, was proposed where the local Lieb--Oxford bound constraint is relaxed and the parameter $\kappa = 1.245$ is found instead by fitting to exchange-only total atomic energies for He and Ar, resulting in more accurate atomic total energies and molecular atomization energies~\cite{ZhaYan-PRL-98}.
+Another revised version of the PBE exchange functional, called RPBE, was also proposed to achieve a similar improvement, while still enforcing the local Lieb--Oxford bound, by changing the form of the enhancement factor to $F_\x^\text{RPBE}(s) = 1+\kappa (1-\exp(-\mu s^2/\kappa))$ with the same parameters as in the original PBE~\cite{HamHanNor-PRB-99}.

 The PBE correlation energy density is written as

 with the gradient correction

 and